-2018 is shaping up to be a pivotal year for small business and their marketers.
+2018 is a pivotal year for small business and their marketers.
 The list of skills every marketer needs to succeed is growing and it’s leaving many businesses wondering which way to turn.

-2018 is the year that every small business will need to make deliberate decisions about their marketing strategy.
+Every small business needs to make deliberate decisions about their marketing strategy.
 We no longer live in a siloed world.
 A business’ reputation follows it everywhere online and off.
 Everything is connected throughout the consumer’s shopping process.

 The biggest problem most small business owners have with marketing is time.
 And many of them don’t particularly like doing marketing or have a lot of experience with it.

 Very few small business owners outsource their marketing.
 According to the 2017 WASP Barcode Technologies “State of Small Business Report,” only 14% outsource their marketing, public relations, and advertising.

 This comes up again in other studies.
 In the InfusionSoft 2017 “Small Business Marketing Trends Report, 70.8% of small businesses reported doing their marketing in-house.

 Street Fight’s research on small business owners found that among business owners that either do their marketing themselves, delegate it to an internal team, or outsource it to an agency, the owners who do their marketing themselves are the least satisfied with their results.

 Marketing is evolving.
 Small business marketers are not.

 Social media, search, content, social ads, digital ads (and the strategies that make them successful) have all advanced to a level that many marketers struggle to keep up with.
 It’s very difficult now to achieve good outcomes without a specialized group of skills.

 Many marketers may be incredibly talented in a few of the more traditional skills.
 But in the past few years, those traditional skills have become the baseline.